-RAF tiles are commonly used in offices as they can be easily removed to change the electric cables placed underneath them.
+RAF tiles (Raised Access Flooring) are commonly used in offices as they can be easily removed to change the electric cables placed underneath them.
 They are very difficult to recycle and their lifespan is 25 years, when they are replaced by their young sisters.

 These tiles are just an example of the quantity of trash that is thrown into the landfill everyday; here is specifically portrayed the construction sector waste.
 Construction and housing sectors represent 38% of carbon emission in the UK.
 Besides that, around 35 million tonnes of non recyclable waste derived from the construction sector ends up in landfill every year in this country.